joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 ## The End

 With all the above done, you should have a fully functioning keyboard whose function is only limited by your imagination (and the rules of physics).
 If you would like to learn more, the KiCad design files for the PCB can be found [on Github](https://github.com/joshajohnson/intro-keyboard), and the schematic can be downloaded [here](https://github.com/joshajohnson/intro-keyboard/releases/download/0.1/intro-keyboard-schematic.pdf).

+Caught the soldering bug and want to buy some equipment for use at home?
+I have a [suggested list here]({% post_url 2023-09-01-soldering-equipment %}).

 If you have any questions or feedback please let me know, otherwise happy typing!